IrisPetre99/RP3000/README.md

 - Clear all existing annotations from the current frame pair
 - AAnnotate multiple, different pairs of frames from the same video
 - The ability to export the resultant sparse vector field in a form understandable or comparable with the current model outputs.
+- The ability to export all the frames before annotation
+- The ability to input pixel coordinates for both Frame 1 and 2
+- Exporting the frames using KITTI's resolution
+- Having a border that indicates KITTI's resolution for visual annotation support

 ## Prompts used